Module 1: React Fundamentals

 Connect

-• •Component-Based: Build encapsulated components that manage their own state
+• •Component-Based Architecture: Build encapsulated components that manage their own state and can be composed together

-• •Learn Once, Write Anywhere: Develop new features without rewriting existing code
+• •Learn Once, Write Anywhere: Develop new features without rewriting existing code, works across web and mobile

-• •Virtual DOM: Efficient rendering and better performance
+• •Virtual DOM: Efficient rendering through a virtual representation of the DOM for better performance

-• •Popular: Used by Facebook, Instagram, Netflix, and many other companies
+• •Industry Adoption: Used by Facebook, Instagram, Netflix, Airbnb, WhatsApp, and thousands of companies worldwide

 Code Example